zackhitch/Computer-Architecture-One/project/ls8/README.md

 instruction like normal, but others, like `CALL` and `JMP` want to go to a specific address.

-A modification you can make is allow handlers to optionally return a value.
-If the value is `undefined`, then you move the `PC` to the next instruction like normal.
-But if the value is a number, then you move the `PC` directly to that address.
+In **any** case where the instruction handler sets the `PC` directly, you _don't_ want to advance the PC to the next instruction.
+So you'll have to set up a special case for those types of instructions.

 ## Stretch Goal